How to Store Seeds: Tips for Seed Longevity

 • Check and Replace Desiccants: Regularly examine desiccants to ensure their efficiency and replace them when wet.

-Step 4: Labeling and Organizing Seeds:
+Step 4: Labelling and Organizing Seeds

 Note the type of seed and the storage date on the label of each jar or container.
 Organise and classify your seeds so they are easily accessible and have an expiry date.